The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

-This approach ensures the fixed valve edge is stretch-free while allowing the rest of the membrane to deform to fit the support, inducing realistic pre-stretch in the pouches and walls.
-The constraints are applied gradually using a linear ramp in a quasi-static solve.
+where $l$ is an angular coordinate along $\Gamma_\text{valve}$, $C(\tau)$ denotes the local line element arc length along the valve edge, $\Delta l_0$ and $\Delta l$ denote the segment lengths in the reference and current configurations.
+Together with the displacement constraint in Eq.~\ref{eq:gvalve}, this inextensibility condition keeps the valve edge stretch-free while allowing the remainder of the fabric to deform to fit the support, thereby inducing pre-stretch in the pouches and walls.
+We apply these constraints progressively by linearly ramping the prescribed displacements $(u,v,w)$ during the initial stage of our simulation.
 Figure~\ref{fig:kinematics} shows the device before (left) and after (center) the computation of this initial configuration.